Confusing Words Clarified: Group H; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 If you have any problems understanding the pronunciation symbols, go to this Pronunciation Chart for clarifications.

-2. Characterized by the intensity of a situation: The children's playroom looked like a holy mess!
+2. Regarding the intensity of a situation: The children's playroom looked like a holy mess!

 If a devil is completely sinful then is it possible that an angel is wholly holy?